Dr. Reddy's Laboratories: History

 Within a year, Reddy's became the first Indian company to export the active ingredients for pharmaceuticals to Europe.
 In 1987, Reddy's started to transform itself from a supplier of pharmaceutical ingredients to other manufacturers into a manufacturer of pharmaceutical products.
+In 1999, Dr. Reddy's joined the Indian Pharmaceutical Alliance as a founding member in an effort to promote the development of generic drugs in India.

 International expansion

 The company's first international move took it to Russia in 1992.
 There, Dr. Reddy's formed a joint venture with the country's biggest pharmaceuticals producer, Biomed.
 They pulled out in 1995 amid accusations of scandal, involving "a significant material loss due to the activities of Moscow's branch of Reddy's Labs with the help of Biomed's chief executive".
 Reddy's sold the joint venture to the Kremlin-friendly Sistema group.

 In 1993, Reddy's entered into a joint venture in the Middle East and created two formulation units there and in Russia.
 Reddy's exported bulk drugs to these formulation units, which then converted them into finished products.
 In 1994, Reddy's started targeting the US generic market by building state of art manufacturing facility.